 The IronNode SDK is a NodeJS library that integrates IronCore's privacy, security, and data control solution into your server side app.
-Operations in the IronNode SDK currently are performed in the context of a user.
+Operations in the IronNode SDK are performed in the context of a user or backend service account.

 The IronWeb SDK is available on NPM under the package name @ironcorelabs/ironnode.
 It can be installed via either NPM or Yarn via

 npm install @ironcorelabs/ironnode